Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 - find linux alternatives for the unsupported or not working libs ( because " IPU " is a windows project )

 - Remplace DirectX with OpenDX or DXVK

+or

+- For a general approach to replacing DirectX in an Ikemen-style game engine :

+Replace DirectX rendering calls with SDL2 rendering

+Use SDL2 for window creation and input handling

+Use OpenGL for graphics rendering
+Ensure Lua scripting remains compatible

 - fix bugs